 The Disaster Recovery Allowance (DRA) is a short-term income support payment to assist individuals who can demonstrate their income has been affected as a direct result of a disaster.
 When available, DRA assists employees, small business persons and farmers who experience a loss of income as a direct result of a disaster event.
-It is payable for a maximum of 13 weeks from the date at which a customer has, or will have, a loss of income as a direct result of a disaster.
+You might be eligible for a maximum of 13 weeks payment from the date you have or will have a loss of income as a direct result of a disaster.
+The DRA is taxable.